Market-Unity/marketunity/README.md

 ## Armadillo Search ##
 Armadillo Search is an open source web application that lists products from eBay and Best Buy.
-Users can easily search for products, add them to a favorites list, and visit the webstore to purchase.
+Users can easily search for products, add them to a favorites list, and visit the website to purchase.

 ## Getting Started ##